Xafiq/sensitive-data-analysis-dlp-cybersecurity/README.md

 # 🕵️‍♀️🏢 Sensitive Data Analysis in a Fictional Organization

+> ⚠️ **Disclaimer:** This project is currently in beta.
+The instructor reserves the right to modify any of its goals or deliverables at their discretion.

 ## Objective 🎯

 In this project, you will conduct a sensitive data analysis for a fictional organization, "TechCorp Inc." Your goal is to identify and classify types of sensitive data within the organization and map out data flows and risk points.